 It’s a claustrophobic space of only about 2 meters (~6 feet) wide and high.
 We soon learned why hard hats were required to enter as we bumped our heads many times along lower-lying sections of the tunnel until we reached an armed blockade which we could proceed no further.

 This would be the closest point to North Korea during our day in the DMZ.
 It was here deep in the 3rd tunnel that we were a mere few hundred meters from the border of North Korea.

-Back into the daylight, we found that the grounds surrounding the once-secret tunnel between warring countries is now strewn with strange photo ops.
+Back up into the daylight, we found that the grounds surrounding the once-secret tunnel between warring countries is now strewn with strange photo ops.

 It’s here where you can show your friends how you crossed the border from South Korea into North Korea!

 Except, in reality, this all still is entirely within South Korea.
-We were extremely close to North Korea, but this is not the actual borderline.
+We were extremely close to North Korea.
+But this is not the actual borderline.

 Nor were we actually behind the DMZ fence in North Korea.